 Plans should highlight essential and non-essential business operations and identify and develop knowledge transfer frameworks to allow for fluid transfer of information and communication among management and employees.
 It will be important to ensure the plans account for IT infrastructure needed to facilitate remote working and cyber and information security risks, along with the impact on the supply chain of any future unforeseen crisis (as explained in my colleague Steven Frost’s latest article: Coronavirus’ impact on the global supply chain).

 Effective contingency planning will protect businesses against the impact of future emergencies.
 With hindsight, we have seen that it pays to be prepared.
-What plans do you expect your organisation to make?Posted over 1 year ago
+What plans do you expect your organisation to make?Posted about 2 years ago